Vanilla-JS-projects/Music-Player/readme.md

 @ http://music_player.surge.sh/

-It's is a beautiful music player(more of a cassette) created by me.
+An old style music player.
 It has 7 songs loaded in.
 Illustration and icons are created by me.

 Includes functions like: